dy-f0rmidable/Pingpong-Tracking/README.md

 # Pingpong-Tracking
-A small machine vision project detect and tracking pingpong using openCV library
+A small Machine Vision project of detecting and tracking pingpong using openCV library